VincentVanlaer/mesa-school-labs/content/tuesday/morning-session.md

 end function extras_check_model
 ```

 That's quite a mouthful!
 Everything down to and including `extras_check_model = keep_going` is boilerplate code that you should not change.
-It defines the type of the single input (an integer associated with the stellar model in question, called `id`), an error-tracking integer `ierr`, and the star info structure `s`, which is an enormous structure that contains all data about the stellar model.
+It defines the type of the single input (an integer associated with the stellar model in question, called `id`), an error-tracking integer `ierr`, and the star info structure `s`, which is an enormous structure that contains all data about the stellar model (more on this later).

 Below that, and up until the `if (extras_check_model == terminate)` line is an example stopping condition and explanation comments that you may delete if you wish.
 I'll explain what's going on there, though, as custom stopping conditions are a common use of `extras_check_model`.